Zephira58/WEBFISHING-Guitar-Player/README.md

 This project enhances the WEBFISHING game by providing a guitar-playing feature that runs in the background while you play.
 There is a discord server [here](https://discord.gg/7WtemYDazb) for sharing MIDI files, feel free to join and contribute your own MIDIs.

+## Fork Information
+This is my custom fork of [KevAquilas upstream repo](https://github.com/KevAquila/WEBFISHING-Guitar-Player) including fixes, small improvements, and my personal collection of midi songs.
+That I've put together.
+If you like my changes feel free to put in some support on the upstream repos [pulls requests](https://github.com/KevAquila/WEBFISHING-Guitar-Player/pulls/Zephira58) so they can be offically implimented into the base version of the midi player! ❤️

+-From Zephi

 ## Overview